 Code & Area Recommendation Management Response Target Date Priority Update Date AAAP14 Value for Money: Participatory budgeting The Council is not currently on track to meet the 1% target for 2020 set by the Scottish Government.
-More emphasis needs to be placed on this area in 2018/19 to identify areas where Management note that there is a Council desire to improve engagement with the community, with Members considered to be on board, Ğ Medium 03-Dec-2018 Lead participatory budgeting can be improved in order to achieve, or however there are currently capacity issues in making this 31-Mar-2019 Progress Latest Update Jamie Manson exceed, the national target by 2020. the highest priority.
-As and when services are reviewed, the relevance of community consultation will be considered.
-0% In hand through change programmes, seeking to involve communities in more than 1% e.g. SRP projects on transport Code & Area Recommendation Management Response Target Date Priority Update Date AAAP15 Governance & Transparency: Community Engagement Plan -that 41% of residents want to be more involved in decision making, while only 27% feel they can currently focused on Community Corporate Plan which are focused on Community Empowerment.
-A number of Medium 29-Nov-2018 Lead scope for improvement in community engagement.
-This is a new way of initiatives have been developed to enhance participation, Progress Latest Update Christine Ferguson delivering local government and will require a change in mindset from Members and management to allow the community to drive decisions, rather than the Council. including the "Voices for Equity" mentoring scheme and promotion of Community Council roles through a film and publicity programme.
-The Council supports Participatory Budgeting.
-Opportunities for community engagement are built into the Service redesign projects.
-The Council continues to explore the appropriate balance between participatory and representative democracy in its decision making processes.
-31-Mar-2019 10% Participation Priority Delivery Plan is being developed.
+More emphasis needs to be placed on this area in 2018/19 to identify areas where Council desire to improve engagement with the community, with Members considered to be on board, 31-Mar-2019 Medium 03-Dec-2018 Lead participatory budgeting can be improved in order to achieve, or Progress Latest Update Jamie Manson exceed, the national target by 2020.
+0% In hand through change programmes, seeking to involve communities in more than 1% e.g. SRP projects on transport Code & Area Recommendation Management Response Target Date Priority Update Date AAAP15 Governance & Transparency: Community Engagement Given the findings in the Partnership Plan -that 41% of residents want to be Corporate Plan which are focused on Community Empowerment.
+A number of initiatives have been developed to enhance participation, including the "Voices for Equity" mentoring scheme and promotion of Community Council 31-Mar-2019 Medium 29-Nov-2018 Lead Progress Latest Update Christine Ferguson 10% Participation Priority Delivery Plan is being developed.
 The Council's Director of Corporate Services is the lead officer for the Shetland Partnership.